mfkiwl/RPX-100-SDR/plugins/samplesink/soapysdroutput/readme.md

 <h3>6: Software LO ppm correction</h3>

-Use this slider to adjust SDRangel internal LO correction in ppm.
+Use this slider to adjust rpx-100 internal LO correction in ppm.
 It can be varied from -100.0 to 100.0 in 0.1 steps and is applied in software when calculating the frequency at which the LO should be set.

 <h2>A: SoapySDR variable interface</h2>